softius/phlow/docs/workflow-builder.md

 ## Initiate a Workflow

-The `start` method creates a new instance of StartEvent and appends it to the Workflow.
+The `start` method creates a new instance of `Phlow\Node\Start` and appends it to the Workflow.
+No configuration is needed for this node.

 ``` php
 $builder->start();